Forward Mid Logo

 The card is valid for 1 year from the date of issue.

 Application forms are available from cinemas across the UK supporting this card.
-Also available on the Internet at World Wide Web Logo : www.ceacard.co.uk/apply and apply online
+Also available on the Internet at : www.ceacard.co.uk/apply and apply online

 If you have any difficulty, please contact Cinema Exhibitors’ Association at the address below: